Initial Setup disables WAN

 What I didn't test is, if a reboot would do the same.

-#3 Updated by Jim Pingle about 4 years ago
+#3 Updated by Jim Pingle over 4 years ago

 It's fairly easy to reproduce on a fresh install in VMware workstation.